North Lampung Regency

 North Lampung Regency (Kabupaten Lampung Utara) is an inland regency (kabupaten) of Lampung Province, Sumatra, in Indonesia.
 As originally created, it covered a much larger share (over 53%) of the land area of Lampung Province, but on 16 August 1991 its western districts were split off to create a new West Lampung Regency (at that time inclusive of the subsequently-separated West Pesisir Regency); on 3 January 1997 its north-eastern districts were split off to create a new Tulang Bawang Regency (at that time inclusive of the subsequently-separated Mesuji Regency and West Tulang Bawang Regency); and on 20 April 1999 its north-western districts were split off to create a new Way Kanan Regency.

-The residual North Lampung Regency has an area of 2,667.21 km^{2} and had a population of 583,925 at the 2010 census and 633,099 at the 2020 census; the official estimate as of mid-2024 was 675,626 (comprising 343,702 males and 331,924 females).
+The residual North Lampung Regency has an area of 2,667.24 km^{2} and had a population of 583,925 at the 2010 census and 633,099 at the 2020 census; the official estimate as of mid 2025 was 686,432 (comprising 348,960 males and 337,472 females).
 The regency seat is the town of Kotabumi.

 Administrative divisions

-Administratively the regency is divided into twenty-three districts (kecamatan), tabulated below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as at mid 2024.
+Administratively the regency is divided into twenty-three districts (kecamatan), tabulated below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as of mid 2025.
+For ease of reference, they are grouped below into four geographical sectors, which have no administrative significance.
 The table also includes the locations of the district administrative centres, the numbers of administrative villages in each district, and its post codes.